 System Locked

 In the case where (a) the user has previously locked the system or (b) security settings are set to automatically lock the screen, the O/S log-in is shown, which requires a user to provide a password.
 This is designated as “Optional” because the user may have previously disabled automatic screen locking.
 (Standard feature of Ubuntu).
 See Figure 2.
+Note: in the default configuration (included in the Hardkernel Ubuntu distribution, the UID = odroid, PW = odroid)

 When the user enters the correct password, the system proceeds to show the standard Ubuntu desktop.